 Pour the egg mixture onto the quiche..

-Cover the pan with foil paper and bake for 25 minutes - 35 minutes or until the sweet potatoes are soft and the cheese is grilled.
+Bake for 25-30 minutes or until the sweet potatoes are soft and the cheese is grilled.

 Pan: Don't use a loose bottom pan or the egg mixture will run away from the dish.